stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Create a Directory Structure That Uses the src Layout

 Python itself does not require a specific directory structure for your projects.
 The Python packaging documentation describes two popular directory structures: [the src layout and the flat layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
+The [pyOpenSci project documentation on directory structures](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-structure.html) explains the practical differences between the two.

 For modern Python projects, use the src layout.
-The [pyOpenSci project documentation on directory structures](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-structure.html) explains the differences between the two.

-Current versions of the [Hatch](https://hatch.pypa.io) tool create a src layout for new projects.
+This requires you to use editable installs of the packages in your project, but tools like [Hatch](https://hatch.pypa.io) and [Poetry](https://python-poetry.org/) will handle this for you.

 ### Use Virtual Environments for Development